jtlabsio/clouddns/README.md

   __note__: If you do not have`make` installed, you can use `docker build -t clouddns-server .`

-1. Run the Docker container:
+Step 3.
+Run the Docker container:

   Replace the `example-zone` with the zone name used in the step above (do not include the `.yaml` extension).